aapaudel/autonomous-test-agent/README.md

 - Using an Extractor function to parse the source code using ast that identifes the functions, each function is converted into a natural language prompt using a template and "StarCoder" model generates a corresponding test case
-- Clean the test code and saved
+- Clean the test code and save
 - Test cases are executed using pytest

 - Modes of the Operation are categorized in three catogories: